cybruGhost/Cubic-Music/README.md

 - Read the [Privacy Policy](./privacy.md) and [Terms](./terms.md).
 - Cubic Music is licensed under the [GNU General Public License v3.0](./LICENSE).
 - Optional account integrations can be enabled or disabled from app settings.
+- You are responsible for the usage of this APP.
+Please be respectful towards Youtubes [Terms Of Service](https://www.youtube.com/static?template=terms)

 ## Legal notice